yeslogic/prince-docs/docs/cookbook.md

 The [`-prince-image-magic`](css-props.md#prop-prince-image-magic) property performs various image-related, Prince-specific tasks that do not fit into other existing CSS properties.
 It applies magic to images!

-To reduce the PDF file size, JPEG images can be recompressed at a lower quality level by using the function `recompress-jpeg(quality%)` with the required quality percentage as argument.
+To reduce the PDF file size, JPEG images can be recompressed at a lower quality level by using the function <code>recompress-jpeg( &lt;<i>quality%</i>&gt; )</code> with the required quality percentage as argument.

-PNG images can be converted to JPEG images with the keyword `convert-to-jpeg` (using the default compression rate), or they can also be converted to JPEG with the required compression rate as argument with the function `convert-to-jpeg(quality%)`.
+PNG images can be converted to JPEG images with the keyword `convert-to-jpeg` (using the default compression rate), or they can also be converted to JPEG with the required compression rate as argument with the function <code>convert-to-jpeg( &lt;<i>quality%</i>&gt; )</code>.

 Prince usually strips unnecessary metadata from JPEG images to help contain size.
 But it might happen that you need that extra data, possibly for further downstream processing.
 The keyword `jpeg-verbatim` inhibtis this stripping and includes the images without modification in the PDF file.